Is modern life making another global pandemic inevitable?

 Global trade and international travel

 Like bats, mosquitoes are also well-known disease vectors.
 Many mosquito species are only found in specific geographical regions; when the Aedes vittatus mosquito local to the Indian subcontinent was found in Cuba, it was the first time in had been seen in the western hemisphere.
-This mosquito can transmit a number of dangerous diseases to humans that current North American species do not spread.
+This mosquito can transmit several dangerous diseases to humans that current North American species do not spread.

 Work to eradicate mosquito-borne diseases in North America has seen reductions in disease, but there have been recent outbreaks of Dengue fever, Zika virus and Chikungunya virus in the Americas.
 It is thought they were caused by invasive species that have spread globally through carriage of mosquito eggs in shipping containers sent from countries where the viruses are endemic.
 Malaria has also been spread through international travel, with mosquitos travelling to new regions via commercial flights.
 Without measures to detect and destroy these mosquitos, a pandemic of a mosquito-borne disease is highly likely.